jzell001/rshell/README.md

  <li>When tested using scripts an extra dollar sign ($) is printed
  to the terminal.
 This does not occur if the program is run normally with a user manually entering the input instead of through the use of scripts.</li>
+ <li>rshell throws out an logic error code if user enters a single command
+ (ex: echo hello) and ends it with an "||" or "&&".
+Does not occure in the case of ending a command with a ";"</li>

 <li>The code was tested on the following commands:
 <ul>